Zilliqa/scilla-docs/docs/source/scilla-checker.rst

   variables, fields and ADTs are annotated with tags indicating their usage.

++ `Payment acceptance checking` checks contracts for payment acceptances.
+It raises a warning if a contract has no transitions which accept payment.
+Also, the check raises a warning if a transition has any code path with potentially multiple ``accept`` statements in it.
+This check does not raise an error since it is not possible via static analysis to know for sure in all cases whether multiple ``accept`` statements would be reached if present, since this can be dependent on conditions which are only known at run-time.
+The Scilla checker only performs this check if only ``-cf`` flag is specified on the command line, i.e. it is performed together with the cashflow analysis.
+For instance, fungible token contracts don't generally need ``accept`` statements, hence this check is not mandatory.

 + `Sanity-checking` performs a number of minor checks, e.g., that all parameters to a transition or a procedure have distinct names.